Ronnie Kaye announces removal from radio due to on-air comment

-OKLAHOMA CITY, Okla.
-(KFOR) – Longtime Oklahoma radio/TV personality Ronnie Kaye announced in a Facebook post Saturday that he was terminated due to an on-air comment on his October 9th show on 92.5 KOMA.
+OKLAHOMA CITY (KFOR) – Longtime Oklahoma radio/TV personality Ronnie Kaye announced in a Facebook post Saturday that he was terminated due to an on-air comment on his October 9th show on 92.5 KOMA.

 | Two shot and killed in NW Oklahoma City shooting >